 The trees in the rain forest are knitted together so there is less damage during tropical storms.
 They don’t get forest fires here because it is damp.
-In reality, Aussies can’t stop tropical fires they can only try to protect property.
+In reality, Aussies can’t stop fires, they can only try to protect property.

 A strangler fig surrounds the host tree and sucks nutrients from it.
 They are quite big, old and have unique shapes.
-One was used as the home tree in Avitar.
+One was used as the home tree in Avatar.

 The host tree dies and the termites arrive.
 Termite scat is crucial to the rainforest soil.
 Also, when they hollow out the interior dead tree, it provides shelter for other animals.

 As we walk along the trail made from shredded tires, we come across a Boyd’s Forest Dragon.
-It is unusual that he doesn’t move.
+It is unusual that he didn’t move.

 This area has pesky March flies that remind me of our biting horse flies.
 However, if you kill one, you must bury the corpse because, if not, it will attract more March flies.